unicef/drone-4sdgtoolkit/content/analytics/_index.en.md

 ### [Use Rentadrone GitHub Repository (Click here)](https://github.com/RentadroneCL/rentadronecl.github.io)

-## Submit open datasets to the UNICEF drones for SDGs toolkit
+## Submit open analytics tools or datasets to the UNICEF drones for SDGs toolkit

 Do you have an open source collection of drone images or other data?